Why use BIM ?

 The top represents the highest value to the project- and this will vary for each project.
 The green triangles represent the oft-quoted uses of BIM- but to my mind at least, these can be some way from the top.

-The blue triangles represent the areas that might be the highest value (depending on the project)
+The red triangles represent the areas that might be the highest value to you (depending on the project)

 Of course, aspects such as AR/VR or ‘reality capture’ (photogrammetry or point cloud scanning) are just a means to an end.
 By themselves, they have no value, but need to be applied for a specific purpose.
 However, these are quite often touted as benefits of BIM in isolation.